simonmichael/hledger/MANUAL.md

 A reporting interval may also be specified with the `-D/--daily`, `-W/--weekly`, `-M/--monthly`, `-Q/--quarterly`, and `-Y/--yearly`
 options.
-But as noted above, a --period option will override these.
+But as noted above, a `-p/--period` option will override these.

 ### Display expressions